-Here's what you need to get started and a simple recipe for homemade applesauce from my new cookbook, Pantry Preserves for Beginners.
+Use these step-by-step instructions to start with this simple vintage recipe for homemade applesauce from my printable cookbook, Pantry Preserves for Beginners.

 How to Make Homemade Applesauce